 Additionally, the Department of Health and Human Services runs a program called the Low Income Home Energy Assistance Program, which can help low-income families pay their utility bills.

-EERE's website has resources to help determine whether a solar or wind electric system is right for you.
-First, find the solar or wind resource in your area to determine how much electricity you might be able to produce.
-Second, consider whether that's enough energy to meet your typical needs, or to make the project economically feasible.
-Then look into local codes, covenants, or laws that might apply to your project.
-Finally, explore federal, state, local, and utility incentives that might offset the cost of your new system.
+EERE has resources to help you determine whether a solar or wind electric system is right for you.
+Factors to consider include determining how much electricity you might be able to produce; whether that amount of energy is enough to meet your needs or make the installation economically feasible; any local codes, covenants, or laws that might apply to your installation; and obtaining any federal, state, local, and utility incentives that might offset the cost of your new system.

 Energy and Vehicles

-The EERE Alternative Fuels and Advanced Vehicles Data Center website has an Alternative Fueling Station Locator that you can access online or through your mobile device.
-The station locator can connect you to information on fueling stations dispensing biodiesel, compressed natural gas (CNG), ethanol, hydrogen, liquefied natural gas (LNG) and propane.
-It also provides information on electric vehicle charging stations.
+You can find alternative-fuel stations across the United States by visiting EERE’s Alternative Fueling Station Locator online or through your mobile device.
+The station locator can connect you to information on fueling stations dispensing biodiesel, compressed natural gas (CNG), ethanol, hydrogen, liquefied natural gas (LNG), and propane.
+It also provides locations for electric vehicle charging stations.

-Through EERE's Alternative Fuels and Advanced Vehicles Data Center, you can access fleet-specific resources, including information on fleet experiences with alternative fuels, tips and implementation considerations for specific fleet types, and a Petroleum Reduction Planning Tool to help fleets create a strategy to reduce their reliance on conventional fuels.
-Fleets may also be eligible for technical assistance as they make the transition to alternative fuels.
+EERE's Alternative Fuels and Advanced Vehicles Data Center provides information on fleet experiences with alternative fuels, tips and implementation considerations for specific fleet types, and a Petroleum Reduction Planning Tool to help fleets create a strategy to reduce reliance on conventional fuels.
+Fleets may also be eligible for technical assistance as they transition to alternative fuels.